JesseObrien/fake-iot/README.md

 - `docker`
 - `docker-compose`
 - `make`

+**Development**

 - `nodejs`

+**After running `make install` or `make docker-build`, you must import the `./certs/RootCA.pem` as a trusted root authority into your browser before the websocket will work after building.
+Otherwise the websocket connection will not work.**

+## Run

+To run the project without doing development run:

+1. `make docker-build`
+2. `make run`
+3. Visit [https://localhost:8080](https://localhost:8080) in your browser **(Note: Do install the generated certificate into your browser as instructed above!)**
+4. Install the the [fakeiot binary](https://github.com/gravitational/fakeiot) on your machine so you can run the commannd to insert the metrics and see them updating on the front-end.
+5. `fakeiot --token=882e8f9b-76a3-46fb-9f7e-bd536bdf5795 --url="https://127.0.0.1:8080" --ca-cert=./certs/server.crt run --users=100 --account-id=47f3c307-6344-49e7-961c-ea200e950a89`

+## Development

-## Install
+### Install

 `make install`

-**After running `make install`, you must import the `./certs/RootCA.pem` as a trusted root authority into your browser before the websocket will work after building.
-Otherwise the websocket connection will not work.**

-## Build
+### Build

 `make build`

-## Development
+###

 Using docker-compose, you'll need to be running a postgres database.